Visual Arts Policies

 - All Work submitted and exhibited must be original, hand-crafted Work produced by the Artist and may not be the result of work by any person other than the Artist, or the Artist and his/her Collaborating Artists, or from commercial kits, molds, greenware, patterns, plans, prefabricated forms or other commercial methods.

 - Collaborating Artists are permitted; however, any representation other than a true, hands-on artistic collaboration will not be tolerated.
 Only the Collaborating Artists are allowed to participate in the creative and mechanical process of the work being exhibited – they are not assistants.
 Collaborating Artists may exhibit only their collaborative work(s).
-Both the Artist and the Collaborating Artist must be present for the entire duration of the Event.
+Both the Artist and the Collaborating Artist, as listed in your Zapp profile as of the date of the jury, must be present for the entire duration of the Event.

 - Artists will be required to provide information to include a complete Artist Statement and a head shot or other shot to be shown to the public, and must be submitted with his/her agreement in electronic form.
 This information will be posted on an individually designed webpage.
 It is the Artist’s sole responsibility to identify the category and the bodies of Work being sold.